Louisa May Alcott’s Short Story, ‘What the Swallows Did’

 Hard Truth to Swallow

 Hearing the young man’s words, the swallows begin chattering.
 They wonder at him and hurl reproachful words back at him.
-One swallow says, “We work harder than he does any day. ...
+One swallow says: “We work harder than he does any day. ...
 How many of his neighbors does he help?
 How much of the world does he see, and who is the happier for his being alive?”

 One of the swallows, Mrs. Dart, empathizes with him, for she too lost loved ones: her husband, children, and mother.
 Yet she bears her sorrows cheerfully and well.
-Never allowing herself to be too overcome with sorrow, she seeks to aid the other swallows around her.
+Never allowing herself to be too overcome by sorrow, she seeks to aid the other swallows around her.

 Mrs. Wing, fond of expressing her opinions openly, scolds the young man severely: “Now, look at that man, and see how he wastes his life.
 There never was any one with a better chance for doing good, and being happy; and yet he mopes and dawdles his time away most shamefully.”